Did it cross the line? Germany out on dramatic night

 That is the age-old World Cup question for Germany, who crashed out as Japan beat Spain thanks to an opinion-dividing winner that left many scratching their heads.

-Ritsu Doan's cut-back for Ao Tanaka's tap-in happened just after the ball looked to have crossed the byeline.
+Kaoru Mitoma's cut-back for Ao Tanaka's tap-in happened just after the ball looked to have crossed the byeline.

 Even after cropping and zooming it looked incredibly close.
 Eventually it was ruled that the ball had not fully crossed the line.